Home » Recipes » By Course » Drinks » Smoothies » Fig Smoothie

 Smoothie FAQs

-Fresh figs have a honey-like sweetness to them, quite similar to dates.
+Fresh figs have a honey-like natural sweetness to them, quite similar to dates.
 Figs also have a slight berry flavor, but are not at all tart.

 Figs are a healthy fruit full of vitamins and nutrients.
 According to Healthline: Figs have a variety of potential health benefits.
 They may improve digestion and decrease constipation, help manage blood fat and blood sugar levels, and kill cancer cells.